rschristopher/rschristopher.github.io/src/criticisms/scalability.md

 1 sat = 1 USD
 ```

-This means 1,000 sats ($1,000)
+This means 1,000 sats
- per transaction.
+ per transaction is worth much more ($1,000).
 The cost of
  becoming a sovereign individual is now
- quite expensive, and would only
+ quite expensive, and will
- get continually more expensive as
+ grow continually more expensive as
  the economy grew.
 This benefits families and multigenerational
  wealth strategies while not precluding